 After being thrown through the inner door, Grant had continued on, slamming into the far wall with such force that his glasses were knocked from his face.
 He dropped to the floor and wisely chose to stay there as the nauseating contortions continued.
 When the world finally seemed to return to normal, he shook his head to clear it, struggling to a sitting position.
-As he sat wondering what to do next, the door opened and the Doctor emerged, calling out at the same time.
+As he sat wondering what to do next, the console room door opened and the Doctor emerged, calling out at the same time.
 "Grant, did you feel—?"
 The Time Lord was instantly at his companion's side.
 "Are you alright?"

 "I think so.
 I hit my head," the boy replied shakily, a hand going to the back of his head.
 It came away with blood on it.

 "So you did.
 Come on, let's get you patched up."
 The Doctor helped his shaken companion to his feet, scooping up his eyeglasses at the same time.
 He took two steps and stopped dead, staring at a door that, to him, had suddenly appeared out of nowhere.
-"Now where did that come from?" he muttered, peering though the door.
+"Now where did that come from?" he muttered, peering through the door.
 An involuntary cry escaped him when he saw the sickbay on the other side.

 "What's the matter?"